The Big Idea:

 No. You need to find a way to make your source feel comfortable.
 Having your source read from a script, beyond being awkward and obvious on the recording, is unethical.
 There is no way for the listener to know that you or someone else didn’t write the script for the source to read.
 It’s important for the listener to know the source was providing their own perspective, in their own words.
 If we find you’ve done this, you will receive a zero on this assignment and an F for the IS segment of your grade.

 Your IS Social Promotion Package asks you to introduce your story using a mix of audio and visuals.
 You can see this practice across media though they generally take two forms: a preview or a behind-the-story.

 Like what you see before a feature film, previews generally give you a glimpse of what’s to come in the story and why you might want to listen.
 Several podcasts have taken this approach.
 Some use interview clips and natural sound to engage the audience.
 Others (notably the New Yorker Radio Hour podcast) describe the show and discuss what you’ll hear in that season.
 Here’s some inspiration for the audio that you might pair with a slideshow:

 To take this approach for your audio slideshow think about:

 - Do you have the images to match with your audio script?

 - What is the big picture story that you tell on your site?
 How can you convey that story to your audience while making them want to learn more?
 You don’t want to give away the whole story, but you want to give enough info that the viewer would be interested.

 - What are some of the most compelling points of your IS?

 - How can you best capture and highlight a theme of your project?
 For example, this might be natural sound from game day for a story on football.
-In Serial, the phone calls with Adnan are a motif throughout the show and the preview reinforces this.

 - Based on what you are pulling together, would you as an audience want to look through your own site?
 Putting the shoe on the other foot is an important strategy for editing.